The Internal Revenue Service has completed its 2020 open season for new members. The IRS will next accept nominations for IRSAC in spring 2021.

 The IRSAC serves as an advisory body to the Commissioner of Internal Revenue and provides an organized public forum for discussion of relevant tax administration issues between IRS officials and representatives of the public.
 The IRSAC proposes enhancements to IRS operations, recommends administrative and policy changes to improve taxpayer service, compliance and tax administration, discusses relevant information reporting issues, addresses matters concerning tax-exempt and government entities and conveys the public's perception of professional standards and best practices for tax professionals.
 A report is presented to the Commissioner of Internal Revenue each year at a public meeting.

-IRSAC members gather in Washington, DC, for approximately five two-day sessions per year.
+IRSAC members gather in Washington, DC, for approximately four, two-day working sessions and one public meeting per year.
 Members are not paid for their services.
-However, travel expenses for orientation sessions, working sessions, and public meetings (such as airfare, per diem and ground transportation) are reimbursed within prescribed federal travel limitations.
+However, all travel expenses within government guidelines will be reimbursed.